wconrad/cute_print/README.md

     ql "abc"        # foo.rb:12: "abc"
     ql {1 + 2}      # foo.rb:13: 1 + 2 is 3

+When called with no arguments, #ql just prints the source location:

+    ql              # foo.rb:14

 Call chains can be a pain to debug, but it's easy with Kernel#tapq and Kernel#tapql: